Hexagram 47困Oppression

 Oppression puts Water below and Lake above.
 The lower trigram Kan is the abyss, the deep water that should be filling the lake; the upper trigram Dui is the lake itself, the body of water that should be visible on the surface.
 The image is unusually specific: the water has sunk out of the lake into the depths, the lake bed has run dry, the source has been cut off from what it should be sustaining.
 The character 困 sharpens the picture — a tree confined inside an enclosure, a living thing reduced to the space of the box that holds it.
 The Tuan compresses the structural diagnosis into a single phrase: 剛揜也 — the firm is covered.
 The strength is present in the configuration; the configuration has buried it.

 The hexagram statement is unusually layered.
 The first four clauses are confidently positive: 亨,貞,大人吉,無咎 — success, firm correctness, fortune for the great person, no fault.
 The fifth clause is the diagnostic that defines the hexagram: 有言不信 — there are words, but they are not believed.
-In oppression the actor’s communication has lost its weight.
-The voice that was authoritative is heard but does not move the room; the founder’s pitch lands and does not convert; the leader’s instruction is received and not followed.
+In oppression your communication has lost its weight.
+The voice that was authoritative is heard but does not move the room; the appeal that used to land now falls flat; the instruction is received and not followed.
 The Tuan closes with the ethical corollary: 尚口乃窮 — esteeming the mouth then exhausts.
 The discipline of oppression is not to argue louder.
-The discipline is to let the inner virtue survive the interval in which words do not carry, and to wait for the configuration to rebuild the conditions in which speech can again do its work.
+The discipline is to let the inner virtue survive the interval in which words do not carry, and to wait for the situation to rebuild the conditions in which speech can again do its work.

 The Xiang commentary names the working posture in four characters: 致命遂志 — stake life to carry out the aim.
 The noble person inside oppression does not preserve themselves by lowering the aim to the level the resources permit; they preserve the aim at the cost of the resources.
 The picture is severe and is meant to be.
-Oppression is the hexagram in which the outer scaffold has been stripped and the only structural ground that remains is the actor’s commitment to what the work was for in the first place.
+Oppression is the hexagram in which the outer scaffold has been stripped and the only ground that still holds is your commitment to what the work was for in the first place.

 Failure modesSpeaking when words won't carry · sitting on thorns (line 3)

 The dominant failure mode is the line-3 forcing posture — the refusal to read the exhaustion as structural, the substitution of force for the missing resource.
-The actor walks into the immovable rock, lays hold of the thorns that produce fresh injury, returns to the palace expecting refuge and finds the wife already gone.
+You walk into the immovable rock, lay hold of the thorns that produce fresh injury, return to the palace expecting refuge and find the wife already gone.
 The hexagram’s only outright 凶 verdict concentrates here, and the diagnosis is uncompromising: the three failures are not independent accidents but the single structural consequence of refusing to accept that the situation is genuinely exhausted.
-The secondary failure mode is the line-1 dark-valley withdrawal — the actor who accepts the lowest seat at the start of the exhaustion and disappears into the obscurity from which the network forgets they exist.
+The secondary failure mode is the line-1 dark-valley withdrawal — accepting the lowest seat at the start of the exhaustion and disappearing into the obscurity from which the world forgets you exist.
 Three years is the I Ching’s blunt estimate of that cost.
-The tertiary failure mode is the line-2 desperation campaign — the actor who receives the institutional recognition that was slowly arriving and converts it into an aggressive push that reads to the room as exactly the desperation it is.
+The tertiary failure mode is the line-2 desperation campaign — taking the recognition that was slowly arriving and converting it into an aggressive push that reads to the room as exactly the desperation it is.
 All three failures share the same root: a misreading of the speech-failure clause of the hexagram statement, and the attempt to compensate for words that will not carry by speaking louder, faster, or more often.

 Application & adjacentQuestion shape · Hexagram 48 pair · The well that follows oppression

 A note on the question shape this hexagram answers best.
-Oppression rewards questions framed around a specific resource-exhausted moment — the runway that has run out, the authority that has been hollowed by the team below, the project whose champion has been removed, the relationship that no longer responds to the actor's voice.
-It is less useful for vague questions about whether the work is meaningful; for that question, re-read with Hexagrams 18 — Corruption — or 25 — Innocence — depending on whether the question is about inherited dysfunction or about original purpose.
+Oppression rewards questions framed around a specific resource-exhausted moment — the funds that have run out, the authority that has been hollowed by the ranks below, the project whose champion has been removed, the relationship that no longer responds to your voice.
+It is less useful for vague questions about whether the work is meaningful; for that, re-read with Hexagram 18 — Corruption — or Hexagram 25 — Innocence — depending on whether the question is about inherited dysfunction or about original purpose.
 Oppression presumes the exhaustion is present and material.
 The hexagram is the instruction layer for what to do once the outer scaffold has fallen and the inner virtue is what remains.

 The canonical adjacent reading is Hexagram 48 — The Well — the King Wen pair to Oppression.
-Where Hexagram 47 names the moment the lake’s water has sunk out of reach and the surface has run dry, Hexagram 48 names the well that draws water from the depth the lake could not hold — the structural source that does not depend on the conditions that exhausted the lake.
-The pair tells a precise story: oppression is the hexagram of resources exhausted at the visible surface; the well is the hexagram of resources accessed from below the surface that the exhaustion never reached.
-Reading 47 alone leaves the actor inside the dry lake; reading 47 with 48 in view tells the actor what to dig for.
+Where Hexagram 47 names the moment the lake’s water has sunk out of reach and the surface has run dry, Hexagram 48 names the well that draws water from the depth the lake could not hold — the source that does not depend on the conditions that exhausted the lake.
+The pair tells a precise story: oppression is the hexagram of resources exhausted at the visible surface; the well is the hexagram of resources reached from below the surface that the exhaustion never touched.
+Reading 47 alone leaves you inside the dry lake; reading 47 with 48 in view tells you what to dig for.
 The line-5 release at 乃徐有說 — slowly there is release — is the hexagram’s structural pointer to 48: the slow exit from oppression is the descent to the well that the lake had stopped touching.
-Founders and executives who keep both hexagrams in view tend to read exhaustion as a signal to dig rather than as a signal to push.
+People who keep both hexagrams in view tend to read exhaustion as a signal to dig rather than a signal to push.

-The line-3 verdict is the hexagram’s operational centre and its severest instruction.
-The single 凶 in the entire reading concentrates at the position of the actor who refuses to recognise the rock, lays hold of the thorns, and returns to the empty palace.
-The decision-relevant move is unsentimental: the actor inside oppression must read the immovable obstacle as structurally immovable, must lay down the grip that produces fresh injury, and must accept that the home base may not hold the refuge it previously offered.
+The line-3 verdict is the hexagram’s centre of gravity and its severest instruction.
+The single 凶 in the entire reading concentrates at the position of the person who refuses to recognise the rock, lays hold of the thorns, and returns to the empty palace.
+The decision-relevant move is unsentimental: inside oppression you must read the immovable obstacle as structurally immovable, must lay down the grip that produces fresh injury, and must accept that the home base may not hold the refuge it once offered.
 The line-5 corrective — 徐, slowness, and 祭祀, sacrificial sincerity — is the only structural exit named in the hexagram, and it is conditioned on the principal refusing to fight the scarlet aprons on their terms.
 The line-6 reversal is conditioned on the willingness to disown the posture that produced the creepers.
-Across all three corrections the underlying instruction is the same: do not try to recover oppression by speaking; let the inner virtue survive the dry interval, and stake life on the aim while the configuration rebuilds the ground on which words can again carry.
+Across all three corrections the underlying instruction is the same: do not try to recover oppression by speaking; let the inner virtue survive the dry interval, and stake your life on the aim while the situation rebuilds the ground on which words can again carry.

 SynthesisYiGram Editorial